ms/buildtogether.tech/src/conflict.md

 people.
 Put us together, though, and somehow our IQs and personalities canceled out, so that collectively we were as dumb as a sack full of hammers.

-There's not a lot you can do in cases like this except <span i="teams!dissolving">start over</span>.
+There's not a lot you can do in cases like this except [% i "teams!dissolving" %]start over[% /i %].
 Instructors can allow for this by announcing at the start of the course that teams will be dissolved and re-formed halfway through the project, *unless* every member on the team submits a separate signed request to stay together.
 There's a bit of psychology here: if